shyama7004/OpenCV-Personal-Documentation/readme.md/Introduction.md

 ```

 This example initializes matrices `A` and `B`, applies the parallel sections as described, and displays the initial and modified matrices.
 Note that the actual correctness of the parallel execution may depend on additional synchronization if needed, as discussed.

+### Why do we create parallel sections in OpenCV ?

+Based on the provided search results, parallel sections in OpenCV are created to optimize computation and take advantage of modern processor architectures with multiple cores.
+This is achieved through the use of libraries like TBB (Threading Building Blocks) and OpenMP, which are integrated into OpenCV.